 Beyond the basics, here are advanced ideas for more comfort:

-- Integrate a front flap to avoid splashes on the edges of the bucket;
+- Add a front flap to avoid splashes on the edges of the bucket;

-- Use resistant biodegradable bags for solid waste;
+- Use sturdy biodegradable bags for solid waste;

-- A few drops of essential oils (lavender, citronella, Scots pine) placed on the litter can offer a pleasant scent;
+- A few drops of essential oils (lavender, citronella, Scots pine) placed on the litter can provide a pleasant scent;

 - Microorganisms for compost accelerate decomposition and enhance the anti-odor effect.

-8. Choosing the right equipment on VanLife Store
+8. Choosing your equipment well on VanLife Store

 On Vanlife Store, find the perfect equipment: